Xomega-Net/XomegaFramework/README.md

 The framework consists of the core package, as well as several additional packages that target specific technologies, as follows.

 - **Xomega.Framework** - the core package that contains reusable code for both web and desktop clients, as well as for the service layer.
+- **Xomega.Framework.Wpf** - implementation of views and data bindings for WPF.
+- **Xomega.Framework.Blazor** - implementation of views and property-bound components for Blazor Server.
+- **Xomega.Framework.AspNetCore** - support for hosting and using business services via REST API.
 - **Xomega.Framework.Web** - implementation of views and data bindings for ASP.NET WebForms.
-- **Xomega.Framework.Wpf** - implementation of views and data bindings for WPF.
 - **Xomega.Framework.Wcf** - support for hosting and using business services in WCF.

 ## Features

-Xomega framework provides rich base and utility classes for building presentation layer data objects that can be bound to the standard ASP.NET or WPF controls, and then used to build view models and views from those.
+Xomega framework provides rich base and utility classes for building presentation layer data objects that can be bound to Blazor components or the standard WPF and ASP.NET controls, and then used to build view models and views from those.
 Some of the important features that the framework supports are as follows.

 - **Data Properties** encapsulate a data value (or multiple values) and metadata, such as editability, visibility, security access, required flag, possible values, modification tracking, and also formatting, validation and conversion rules for the values.
 Properties can notify listeners about changes in the value or the metadata, and can be bound to UI controls, which would reflect any changes in the data properties, and update the property value from the user input.